yingtao450/TuyaOpen/docs/en/code_style_guide.md

 # Coding Style Guide

-The purpose of this style guide is to encourage tuyaopen developers to use a consistent coding style, thereby improving the readability and maintainability of the code.
+The purpose of this style guide is to encourage TuyaOpen developers to use a consistent coding style, thereby improving the readability and maintainability of the code.

-The tuyaopen coding style is based on the `Linux kernel coding style` [https://www.kernel.org/doc/html/latest/process/coding-style.html](https://www.kernel.org/doc/html/latest/process/coding-style.html), with some adjustments or deletions to specific guidelines.
+The TuyaOpen coding style is based on the `Linux kernel coding style` [https://www.kernel.org/doc/html/latest/process/coding-style.html](https://www.kernel.org/doc/html/latest/process/coding-style.html), with some adjustments or deletions to specific guidelines.

 ## 1. Directories and Files
 Both directories and files should be named in lowercase, with names reflecting the content they represent.
 For commands combining multiple meanings, use an underscore "_" to connect them.
 It is recommended that directory and file names do not exceed three combined components.